watty62/SOD/Scottish_Government.md

 - Scottish Water

 #### Executive agencies
-Where the items in the list below are starred, it indicates that they have some or all of their open data on the Statistics portal, above.
-Otherwise, I have found no open data for them.
+Where the items in the list below are starred, it indicates that they have some open data on the Statistics portal, above.
+Otherwise, I have found no open data for them (Mar 2020).

 - Accountant in Bankruptcy __*__
 - Disclosure Scotland